Florence the Machine

 How long have you been skating?

-I skated every week on a pair of Minnie Mouse quad skates when I was 5.
+When I was 5 years old, I skated every week on a pair of Minnie Mouse quad skates.
 Inline skates were cool in the 90's, so I got a pair for X-mas when I was 10.
 I lived on my skates as a pre-teen and teenager.
-I hung up my in-lines around the age of 15 and 10 years later I went to Fast Girl Skates and bought my first pair of quads since Minnie Mouse.
+I hung up my in-lines around the age of 15.
+10 years later I went to Fast Girl Skates and bought my first pair of quads since Minnie Mouse.
 It took a few months of skating flat track with TTRB to get used to 8 wheels on my feet again.
 With strength, endurance and agility training I have vastly improved my skating skill since I started with TTRB in August of 2009 and I'm always striving to improve.